ember-intl/ember-intl/docs/my-v1-classic-app-with-lazy-loaded-translations/README.md

 ## What is it?

-`my-v1-classic-app-with-lazy-loaded-translations` is an Ember app.
-We use it to check that `publicOnly: true` works on the classic build.
+`my-v1-classic-app-with-lazy-loaded-translations` is a classic Ember app.
+We use it to test `ember-intl` with lazily loaded translations.

 ## Local development